loris-fab/NWB_converter_AN/README.md

 ## 💻 Work Environment
-Follow the environment setup instructions provided in [LSENS-Lab-Immersion repository](https://github.com/loris-fab/LSENS-Lab-Immersion.git), and include the link to it.
+Follow the <Environment setup> instructions provided in [LSENS-Lab-Immersion repository](https://github.com/loris-fab/LSENS-Lab-Immersion.git), and include the link to it.

 ## 🧩 How to use

+Whether you run the pipeline from the **terminal** or from **Jupyter**, it is essential to ensure that you are using the correct environment.
+If you are working in *Visual Studio Code*, follow the <Verification> steps in the [LSENS-Lab-Immersion repository](https://github.com/loris-fab/LSENS-Lab-Immersion.git) to confirm that you are using the right environment either in the terminal when executing the pipeline there, or in Jupyter when running it from notebooks.
+Once confirmed, you can proceed with the instructions further down to run the pipeline.

-Please find below the key information
+Now, Please find below the key information

 1. `input_folder` → path to the directory ontaining Anastasiia Oryshchuk’s `.mat` files.
 2. `output_folder` → directory where you want the NWB file to be saved

-### Commande in the terminal
+### Run pipline in the terminal

 Run the following command in the terminal, replacing the arguments :

 ```bash